Ordre des Comptables Professionnels Agréés d'Haïti

 In its next Action Plan submission, OCPAH is encouraged to provide an update on the approval of the Accountancy Reform Law which would significantly enhance its I&D system.
 OCPAH could consider strategizing the actions it will take to address the gaps in the compliance and implement the changes in anticipation of the adoption of the new law.
 This may include conducting studies of other PAOs’ experiences with establishing an I&D system in line with SMO 6 requirements.

 SMO 7: International Financial Reporting Standards

 Corporate accounting standards are set by law in Haiti and therefore, OCPAH is not responsible for their adoption.
-The current applicable accounting standards are stipulated in the Plan Comptable National, which does not align with the IFRS and is outdated.
+The current applicable accounting standards are stipulated in the Plan Comptable National (PCN), which does not align with the IFRS and is outdated.
 OCPAH indicates that the draft law on the accountancy profession refers to IFRS as the accounting standards to be used in the country.
 Accordingly, OCPAH’s activities are focused on promoting the passage of the draft law and assisting with the dissemination and future implementation of the international standards.

 OCPAH states that it has raised awareness and communicated with its members on the IFRS by distributing the standards, making them accessible via OCPAH’s website, and including articles on the standards in its magazine.
-The institute indicates it has registered with the IFRS Foundation in order to execute the abovementioned actions.
+The institute indicates it has registered with the IFRS Foundation to execute the abovementioned actions.

 Finally, the OCPAH stated that it has been encouraging universities to update their programs to include courses on IFRS by meeting with universities to emphasize the importance of IFRS.